jhjiang2020/jhjiang2020.github.io/_pages/cv.md

   * **Proficient in R, Python and Unix Shell**
   * Experience with C and MATLAB
 * **Well-trained in bulk & single-cell sequencing data analyses**
-* Proficient in applying machine learning approaches to complex biological data
+* Proficient in applying machine learning approaches to analyze complex biological data

 Publications
 ======